 Did you know that wild bird feeding is one of the most popular hobbies in the USA?

-Summer is an excellent time to have Raccoon Removal and feed your feathered friends on your lawn!
+Summer is an excellent time to have Orlando Animal Control and feed your feathered friends on your lawn!
 You get to see them in full plume, filling your yard with activity, and even watch them raise their families.
 It is entertaining for all ages!
 All you have to get started is really a bird feeder and bird seed.

 Selecting a Bird Feeder

 There are so many types of wild bird feeders: Earth, Hanging, Nectar, Hopper, Suet, Tube and Platform, to mention a few.
 They range in cost from $3.00 to over $100.00.
 However, if you’re new to wild bird feeding.
 I recommend that you begin with a reasonable seed feeder and a watering well.
 Seed feeders tend to pull in more kinds of birds than other feeders.

 If you want to begin bird feeding on a budget, then try the Gadjit Soda Bottle Bird Feeder Kits.
 The kits are inexpensive and attach to discarded plastic pop bottles.
 There is also a Watering Well in the line to supply a watering source for the birds.

 Summer Bird Feeding Tips